John Lee Ka-chiu: Appointment

 Lee was the sole approved candidate, and of 1,461 Election Committee voters, 8 rejected him, 4 cast blank ballots, and 33 did not vote.
 He was formally appointed by premier Li Keqiang on 30 May 2022 and the cabinet he nominated was approved by the State Council of China on 19 June.

-He was officially sworn in on the 1 July 2022, becoming the third Hong Kong leader with a police background, the others being William Caine and Sir Francis Henry May, who served as acting Governor and Governor of Hong Kong, respectively.
+He was officially sworn in on 1 July 2022 in the presence of General Secretary of the Chinese Communist Party Xi Jinping, becoming the third Hong Kong leader with a police background, the others being William Caine and Sir Francis Henry May, who served as acting Governor and Governor of Hong Kong, respectively.

+Lee is the third Catholic Chief Executive of Hong Kong after Donald Tsang and his immediate predecessor Carrie Lam.
+After Tsang, he is the second Chief Executive whose parents came from mainland China.

-Domestic Policy
+Domestic policy

+Since John Lee became chief executive, Hong Kong government officials including Lee himself have shown public displays of loyalty towards Xi, similar to the mainland but previously unheard in the city.

 Housing

 In June 2022, the Hong Kong and Macau Affairs Office, the Beijing government's office that manages policy around Hong Kong, specifically said that it hoped Lee would tackle the deep-rooted issue of housing in Hong Kong, with more explicit targets, more courage, and more action.
 On 1 July 2022, Chinese leader Xi Jinping also called on affordable housing to be a priority for Lee's government.
 On 3 July 2022, Lee said that if the housing supply did not meet targets, both civil servants and government leaders would be responsible.
-On 19 October 2022, he announced several measures to combat the housing prices. including building 72,000 private residential units over the next five years.
+On 19 October 2022, he announced several measures to combat the housing prices, including building 72,000 private residential units over the next five years.
 Lee has said that he respected the plan to build public housing on parts of the Hong Kong Golf Club's site in Fanling.

+In October 2023, Lee cut some anti-speculation stamp duties on purchases of housing.